rwhaling/dinosaur/README.md

  * HTTP Templating
  * Refined API, study existing Go and Rust models
  * Integrate with other web servers
- * Stress-testing and tuning uWSGI
+ * Stress-testing and tuning Apache

 ## project status
 No, seriously, this isn't an elaborate joke.
 I did this because I love old-school UNIX systems coding, and I did this because I love Scala and am super-stoked about Scala Native.
 I've also been thinking a lot about what constitutes "vanilla" Scala style, and about ergonomics for an approachable web micro-framework, all of which inform the design of this project.